 Aoto – 青砥

 This color indicates a very light/thin colored indigo, almost neutral grey.
-Often mistranslated as shallow yellow or light yellow.
-This is a color that is attributed to grey whetstones.
+It can also mean yellow or light yellow.
+There are sources that claim it to be a derivative of the Japanese word for indigo or light blue, while others say it stems from the Japanese words for setting sun or mist.
+Generally, this is a color that is attributed to grey whetstones.
 It should now be accepted that it could range from blue to even dark yellow as that is how the term will be commonly used.

 Asano / Inspected by Asano – 検浅野